 table.set(upper_statistic_to_replace, upper_values);

-form.setTranslation("Maximum", "Upper Confidence Interval");
+form.setTranslation(upper_statistic_to_replace, "Upper Confidence Interval");

-5. Press the blue Play button > Close.
+5. Press the Play button.

-6. Press OK.
+9. Press OK.

 Additional details

-- This Rule applies the formula from the Default Confidence Intervals section of Confidence Interval which uses the quantiles of the Student's t-distribution.
+- This Rule applies the formula from the Default Confidence Intervals section of Confidence Interval, which uses the quantiles of the Student's t-distribution.
 The rule uses the Average, Standard Error, and Column Sample Size statistics on your table.

 - Numbers may differ slightly (5th decimal place) from equivalent intervals computed on SUMMARY tables in Q due to different algorithms used to compute the quantiles of the t-Distribution.